-- Chadsmead Primary Academy adheres to the SEN: Code of Practice 2014 - The Code of Practice defines a child with a learning difficulty as a child that has: - A significantly greater difficulty in learning than the majority of others of the same age. - A difficulty that prevents him/her from making use of educational facilities of a kind generally provided for others of the same age. - A physical or mental impairment which has long term and substantial adverse effects on a child's ability to carry out normal day to day activities - NB: long term is more than one year - NB: Substantial is more than minor / trivial - The school identifies children using a range of sources including internal assessments, progress over time, external agency information and medical information. - Chadsmead Primary Academy assesses children in 6 week cycles. - We use Cornerstones Assessments for all children alongside teacher assessment and statutory assessments.
-Should the year group assessment not be appropriate for a child with SEND an alternative year group's test will be taken by the pupil. - Pupils are also assessed using SWST (Single Word Spelling Test) and Salford reading test twice a year allowing standardised scores to be tracked over time and compared with school assessment methods already identified. - Pupils also take regular phonic related assessments.
+- Chadsmead Primary Academy adheres to the SEN: Code of Practice 2014 - The Code of Practice defines a child with a learning difficulty as a child that has: - A significantly greater difficulty in learning than the majority of others of the same age. - A difficulty that prevents him/her from making use of educational facilities of a kind generally provided for others of the same age. - A physical or mental impairment which has long term and substantial adverse effects on a child's ability to carry out normal day to day activities - NB: long term is more than one year - ٠ NB: Substantial is more than minor / trivial - The school identifies children using a range of sources including internal assessments, progress over time, external agency information and medical information. - Chadsmead Primary Academy assesses children in 6 week cycles. - We use Cornerstones Assessments for all children alongside teacher assessment and statutory assessments.
+Should the year group assessment not be appropriate for a child with SEND an alternative year group's test may be taken by the pupil.

-- SEND pupils and other pupils, including Looked After Children, undertaking intervention programmes will also undertake entry baseline and exit data tests to identify whether the intervention is effective. - Some pupils may also take other external assessment as required by outside agencies - parents will be notified of these and in most cases permission is required by outside agencies.
+- Pupils are also assessed using SWST (Single Word Spelling Test) and Salford reading test twice a year allowing standardised scores to be tracked over time and compared with school assessment methods already identified.
+Due to COVID 19 - these assessments will take place in September 2020 rather than June 2020. - Pupils also take regular phonic related assessments. - SEND pupils and other pupils, including Looked After Children, undertaking intervention programmes will also undertake entry baseline and exit data tests to identify whether the intervention is effective. - Some pupils may also take other external assessment as required by outside agencies parents will be notified of these and in most cases permission is required by outside agencies.